JohnByrneJames/AWS_WebApp/README.md

 This then copied over the app folder from within our local directory into the virtual machines directory using the pem key to following by `-r` as this makes it recursive in order to move all the files until there are no more left.
 The letter `i` stands for identity and should have our public key to match with the stored private key on AWS.

-We did the necessary [provisioning](provision.sh) the our Virtual machines to to get NGINX running and NPM installed then the web server could be reached and by adding over people to my security group they were also able to access the web server.
+We did the necessary [provisioning](provision.sh) our Virtual machines to to get NGINX running and NPM installed then the web server could be reached and by adding over people to my security group they were also able to access the web server.